Arinerron/heaptrace/README.md

                             LD_PRELOAD=./libc.so.6 without having them affect
                             heaptrace's runtime configuration.

+-s <sym_defs>, --symbols=<sym_defs>
--s <defs>, --symbols=<defs> Override the values heaptrace detects for the
+                            Override the values heaptrace detects for the malloc/calloc/free/realloc/reallocarray symbols.
-                            malloc/calloc/free/realloc/reallocarray symbols.
-                            If the binary is stripped, this argument is required to use heaptrace.
+                            Useful if heaptrace fails to automatically
+                            identify heap functions in a stripped binary.
 See the wiki for more info.

 -b <number>, --break-at=<number>
                             Send SIGSTOP to the process at heap operation